Gospel of Thomas 77th Pearl The Perpetual Tree

 Haga clic en los “RELATED LINKS” de arriba para descargar el ibook gratis.

-For audio versions of some of the written extracts found below go to the YouTube channel.
+For audio versions of the extracts found below go to the YouTube channel.

 – Introduction –